 - 1 Credit cards may be issued by Administrations to allow a credit card customer to make telephone calls in the international service at the appropriate charges for each call and have the charges billed to his account in the country which issued the credit card.
-However, the international credit card system should only be used for calls to the country of issue. - The use of credit cards may be allowed for station and personal calls.
+However, the international credit card system should only be used for calls to the country of issue. - 2 The use of credit cards may be allowed for station and personal calls (including data and conference calls).